Gavriil1/cip5_application_react/README.md

 19. As a user of the application, I can see ReactBootstrap alerts after completing different actions, for example: creating a note, deleting a note, liking a note, editing a note, changing the password, changing the username, changing the profile picture, etc.

+20. As a site owner, I would like a user to see a footer on each page.
+On the footer, they can see copyright information and links to social media.

+21. As a site owner, I want a user to see a 404 page when he enters an incorrect URL or a URL which he is not authorized to use.
+22. As an owner of a website, I would like profile picture on navbar to have predefined size.
+23. As a site owner, I would like to display an icon on the subject line of NotesAll and NotesAllLike pages